zilinbian56/BayesianNet-TID/README.md

 3. [Data Description](#data-description)
 4. [Process of using Bayesian Networks for TID Prediction](#process-of-using-bayesian-networks-for-tid-prediction)
 5. [Some quick results of using Bayesian Networks for TID Prediction](#some-quick-results-of-using-bayesian-networks-for-tid-prediction)
+6. [Setup Virtual Environment and Dependencies in Jupyter Notebook]

 ## Introduction to Bayesian Networks
 Bayesian Networks (BN), also known as belief networks, are graphical models used to represent knowledge about an uncertain domain.
 It's an acyclic directed graph consisting of nodes representing variables, and edges representing dependencies between variables.
 Each node has a probability function that takes as input a particular set of values for the node's parent variables, and gives (as output) the probability of the variable represented by the node.